 Fascinated by unique cultures, Emileigh Brooke Vandiver has dedicated her life as a musician to exploring the world, cello in tow.
 Described by the New York Times as “an excellent performer” and by the Boston Musical Intelligencer as a musician bringing “a world of emotional meaning to the cello,” her vast experiences have earned her recognition as a recitalist, chamber musician, teacher and soloist.

 Vandiver is an active and in demand teacher.
-She is currently on the cello faculty at the New England Conservatory’s Preparatory Schoo and also teaches private cello lessons, solfege, and chamber music at Boston’s Symphony Hall for Project STEP.
-She is the director of the STEP cello choir.
-In January of 2012, Vandiver will go to Panama to perform, give masterclasses, coach chamber music, and teach cello lessons.
-In the summer she teaches at the Four Strings Summer Academy and was a guest artist at Camp Encore/Coda.
+She is currently on the cello faculty at the New England Conservatory’s Preparatory School.
+She also teaches cello lessons, solfege, and chamber music at Boston’s Symphony Hall for Project STEP.
+She is also the director and founder of Project STEP’s cello choir.
+Vandiver has traveled Panamá multiple times in the past year and a half to perform, give masterclasses, coach chamber music, and teach cello lessons at The Panamá Jazz Festival.
+In the summer she teaches at the Four Strings Academy and Project STEP’s FOCUS II cello camp.

 Vandiver earned New England Conservatory’s (NEC) attention when she won the school- wide John Hsu Cello Competition as a youthful sophomore.
 Her momentum as a soloist continues, as she’s appeared with numerous ensembles including the Fort Bend Symphony, the Clear Lake Symphony, the Virtuosi of Houston Chamber Orchestra, and the Houston Civic Symphony Orchestra, and the New England Conservatory Symphony Orchestra and Bach Ensemble on some of the world’s most prestigious stages.
 She has given solo recitals throughout the US, Canada, Panama, and the Netherlands, while her performances have also been broadcasted live via radio and television internationally.